Artemonim/AgentCompass/README.md

 -   **Manual Changes Required**: Operations requiring your intervention
 -   **Special Attention Required**: Critical aspects needing review
 -   **Rationale for Deviations**: Explanations for significant design decisions

+> You may notice that it called with russian `отчёт по форме`.
+I recommend either leaving it as it is, or translating it into your non-English language.
+LLM started to be much stricter about this rule after such a modification, so I think they're paying a lot of attention to a sudden different language.

+> Also, you should not translate the whole Compass into your own language — English is the most compact and most understandable for most LLMs.

 ### 🔐 Security & Best Practices